ThatGuySam/doesitarm/.github/ISSUE_TEMPLATE/app-request-template.md

 For a great example issue check out https://github.com/ThatGuySam/doesitarm/issues/358

+--------- Delete this line and everything above it before submitting ---------

 **The official name of the app**
 {What's the full official name of the app}